dojo/docs/quickstart/writingWidgets.rst

 For widgets that mixin _TemplatedMixin, that is handled automatically, as long as the template specifies data-dojo-attach-point="containerNode".

 Having said all that, now we define the widget, referencing this template via the templateString attribute.
-Note that often the template is stored in a file, and in that case templateString should reference the file via :ref:`dojo.cache() <dojo/cache>`.
+Note that often the template is stored in a file, and in that case templateString should reference the file via the :ref:`dojo.text! <dojo/text>` plugin.

 .. code-example::
   :djConfig: parseOnLoad: false